Travelling to Colombia during coronavirus / COVID-19

 - the CoronApp is no longer necessary in Colombia.

 Is a PCR test required to enter the country?

 - No PCR test result is asked to enter Colombia;

 - Some countries request a PCR test result on your way back at the end of your trip, such as Canada and the USA.

 - No, no quarantine is required at your arrival in Colombia;

 - For fully vaccinated Canadian travelers, no quarantine is needed after your trip.

 - Yes, the whole Colombian territory is open to travelers;

-- Some big cities sometimes apply a night and/or weekend curfew (Bogota, Medellin, Santa Marta).
+- Some cities sometimes apply a night curfew (Cartagena for instance, 00AM-05AM).
 It is still possible to travel in and out of those cities, and the rest of the country has no such restriction.